The Story Of Hansel & Gretel

 Gretel looked up briefly.

-She nodded and then carried on gouging great fistfuls of cake as she lay on the ground.
+She nodded and then carried on gouging great fistfuls of cake out of the doormat upon which she sat.

 Suddenly, a whispering voice came from behind the front door.